hzqst/VmwareHardenedLoader/README.md

-# VmwareHardenedLoader
+# VMwareHardenedLoader
-Vmware Hardened VM detection mitigation loader
+VMware Hardened VM detection mitigation loader

 For now, only Windows (vista~win10) x64 guests are supported.

-It get vmware guest undetected by VMProtect 3.2, Safengine and Themida (anti-vm feature).
+It get VMware guest undetected by VMProtect 3.2, Safengine and Themida (anti-vm feature).

 ## What it does

-the VmLoader driver patches SystemFirmwareTable at runtime, it removes all detectable signatures like "VMware" "Virtual" "VMWARE".
+The VmLoader driver patches SystemFirmwareTable at runtime, it removes all detectable signatures like "VMware" "Virtual" "VMWARE".

 ## Build